Bep Voskuijl

 Elisabeth "Bep" Voskuijl (/nl/; (Note: In isolation, Elisabeth and Voskuijl are pronounced /nl/ and /nl/, respectively.)
 5 July 1919 – 6 May 1983) was a resident of Amsterdam who helped conceal Anne Frank and her family from Nazi persecution during the occupation of the Netherlands.
 In the early versions of Het Achterhuis, known in English as The Diary of a Young Girl, she was given the pseudonym "Elli Vossen".

 Early life

+Bep was born in Amsterdam.
+She was the eldest of the eight children of carpenter Johannes Voskuijl and homemaker Christina Sodenkamp.
+When still a teenager, Bep worked as a chambermaid, waitress and shop assistant in order to earn money to support the large Voskuijl family.